Goteo/3D-Kit-for-open-crowdfunding/README.md

 Those materials could be used individually or even in small groups with people interested in crowdfunding for their own projects, where physical assessment is a key factor in order to go through all the possible activities, enabling discussion among participants and narrowing down when working on specific projects.
 If you are an institution or individual interested in training/facilitation for this workshop or get it as a service from the Goteo team for bigger groups up to 30, you can contact us at: http://goteo.org/contact

+ToDo: Upload wood boards designs for laser cutter and detailed instructions for each activity with materials.

 ESP

 Conjunto de materiales para impresión y facilitar el conocimiento y la creación de campañas de crowdfunding para proyectos abiertos